AIDASoft/podio/doc/examples.md

 The resulting `std::vector` can then be used in (auto-)vectorizable code.
 Passing in a size argument is optional; If no argument is passed all elements will be returned, if an argument is passed only as many elements as requested will be returned.
-If the collection holds less elements than are requested, only as elements as are available will be returned.
+If the collection holds less elements than are requested, only as many elements as are available will be returned.

 ### `podio::Frame` container